Zhuoshui Fengyu Bridge

 The Zhuoshui Fengyu Bridge (濯水风雨廊桥 (Zhuóshuǐ Fēngyǔ Lángqiáo)) is a covered bridge in Qianjiang District of Chongqing, China.
 A bridge was first built at this spot in 1591 during the Ming dynasty.
-It has been destroyed several times over the centuries, in 1999 the bridge was rebuilt.
-On 28 November 2013, the bridge caught fire and was destroyed.
+It has been destroyed several times over the centuries.

+In 1999 the bridge was rebuilt.
+The bridge was known for its traditional pagoda style roof.
+On 28 November 2013, around 4am, the bridge caught fire and was destroyed.
+It was unable to be repaired after the fire, so was rebuilt.
 In July 2017, the bridge was reopened after being rebuilt.